geoff-project/coi/docs/guide/core.rst

 --------

-Every optimization problem should have a class attribute called `~cernml.coi.Problem.metadata`, which is a dict with string keys.
+Every optimization problem should have a class attribute called `Problem.metadata`, which is a dict with string keys.
 The dict must be defined at the class level and immutable.
 It communicates fundamental properties of the class and how a host application can use it.

 The following keys are defined and understood by this package: